MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/ServerManager/Uninstall-WindowsFeature.md

 ## PARAMETERS

 ### -ComputerName
-Uninstalls and optionally removes one or more rrsandf_plural from a specified remote computer.
+Uninstalls and optionally removes one or more roles or features from a specified remote computer.
 This parameter accepts only one computer name.
 If this parameter is not added, or no computer name is specified, the default target is the local computer.